<?xml version="1.0" encoding="UTF-8"?>

 <image:title>How to Take Better Food Photos for DoorDash (Without a Photographer)</image:title>

-<image:caption>A step-by-step DoorDash photo workflow that works in real kitchens: quick setup, shot list, lighting fixes, and a publishing process that keeps your menu consistent.</image:caption>
+<image:caption>How to take better food photos for DoorDash without a photographer: a quick kitchen setup, a repeatable shot list, lighting fixes, and a publishing process that keeps your menu consistent.</image:caption>

 </image:image>